Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Add tasks

-• Mark tasks as complete
+• Mark tasks complete

 • Delete tasks